 Brands must be fully invested in their social media marketing strategies and focus on engagement.
 Otherwise, They’ll lose out on real customers, which means serious effects on their bottom line.

-here are some common social media goals to consider:
+Some common social media goals to consider:

 - Increase brand awareness: In order to create authentic brand awareness, avoid a slew of promotional messages, and focus on meaningful content and a strong brand personality through your social channels.

-- Higher quality of sales: Digging through your social channels is nearly impossible without monitoring or listening to specific keywords, phrases or hashtags.
+- Higher quality of sales: Digging through your social channels is nearly impossible without monitoring or listening to specific keywords, phrases, or hashtags.
 Through more efficient social media targeting, you reach your core audience much faster.